otrv4/otrv4/otrv4.md

   This should be set with sender's j.

 Public ECDH Key (POINT)
-  This is the public part of the ECDH keypair.
+  This is the public part of the ECDH key pair.
 For the sender of this message, this is their 'our_ecdh.public' value.
 For the receiver of this message, it is used as 'their_ecdh'.

 Public DH Key (MPI)
-  This is the public part of the DH keypair.
+  This is the public part of the DH key pair.
 For the sender of this message, it is 'our_dh.public' value.
 For the receiver of this message, it is used as 'their_dh'.
 If this value is empty, its length is zero.